Boots on the Ground: Accelerating Regenerative Agriculture Program Adoption with CIBO’s Software-Enabled Trusted Advisor Network

 Beyond costs, Some resistance derives from the predominant culture of conventional agriculture.
 For example, one farmer reported to the Sustainable Food Lab in 2023 that the transition to regenerative could be alienating: “Plant a cover crop in the middle of an area of conventional agriculture and you will be diminished in the eyes of your neighbors.”
 Similarly, BCG cites peer pressure as one of the three primary barriers to adopting regenerative practices, as conventional practices are the cultural norm.

 Overcoming the effects of peer pressure is rarely done through an outsider’s actions; conventional wisdom shows us that change happens within trusted relationships.
 The Scale Lab reports that hesitance to adopt regenerative practices can be overcome if a farmer’s “choices fit an evolving culture shaped by neighbors, advisors, personal networks, and media messages.”
 When farmers have more options for public and private incentives coupled with training, advice, and support, the scale and pace of regenerative practice adoption increases.
 Trusted farm advisors play a critical role in this cultural shift.
 As agronomically and culturally relevant partners, advisors can help tailor messaging to focus on the key opportunities and on-farm benefits to be realized through regenerative agriculture.
 Their ability to share success stories of other farms in the region, as well as work through challenging setbacks, can help farms see beyond status quo resistance as they navigate their decisions.
-CIBO’s Grower Network Partner approach was designed around the importance of trusted advisors relationships; sustainability programs that leverage the expertise and geographic relevance of our trusted Grower Network Partners can help change the culture of conventional agriculture.
+CIBO’s Trusted Advisor Network approach was designed around the importance of trusted relationships; sustainability programs that leverage the expertise and geographic relevance of our partners can help change the culture of conventional agriculture.

 When farmers have more options for public and private incentives coupled with training, advice, and support, the scale and pace of regenerative practice adoption increases.